-- focus on what is still working/going well, because those are most likely the things that you can use as a lifeline to the future.
+- focus on what is still working/going well.
+Those are most likely the things that you can use as a lifeline to the future.

 - take good care of the ‘resources’ you have, they are the ones that are crucial.
 So don’t let them get distracted by guessing what they have to do.

-- make sure to have fresh eyes look at your situation too, either from outside or from a separate team so you don’t miss any opportunities because you are operating from your own tunnel vision.
+- make sure to have fresh eyes look at your situation too, either from outside or from a separate team.
+This way you don’t miss any opportunities because you are operating from your own tunnel vision.